mindspore-ai/models/official/nlp/Pangu_alpha/README.md

 to minimize the communication cost and maximize computation efficiency.
 The code is easy to scale to thousands of NPUs and trillion parameters with little modifications.

-In the mean while, we run our parallel training upon a language model, named PanGu-Alpha, to demonstrate the large model can be trained easily with our parallel setting.
+In the meanwhile, we run our parallel training upon a language model, named PanGu-Alpha, to demonstrate the large model can be trained easily with our parallel setting.
 We summarized the training tricks as followings:

 1. Op-level Model Parallelism